 Court Presumes Shared Custody By Both Parents

-Court Ordered Custody And Parenting Plans
+Court-Ordered Custody And Parenting Plans

-The court may designate one parent's home as the primary residence and afford the other parent frequent and continuing contact.
-Or, the court may order rotating custody arrangements in which the time spent with each parent is equal.
+The court may designate one parent’s home as the primary residence and afford the other parent frequent and continuing contact.
+Alternatively, the court may order rotating custody arrangements in which the time spent with each parent is equal.

 Sole Custody And The Best Interests Of The Child

-In rare cases, the court may order sole parental responsibility and custody of a child to one parent if it believes that shared parental custody would be detrimental to the child.
+In rare cases, the court may order sole parental responsibility and custody of a child to one parent if it believes that shared parental care would be detrimental to the child.
 The best interest of the child standard is always utilized when determining sole custody or any other custody arrangement.

 Questions About Child Custody In Your Divorce?
 Call Us Today.